-regardless of the strategic expert's strategy.
+It is noteworthy that no babbling equilibrium exists in our environment because the behavioral expert is constrained to always tell the truth, so the message is informative regardless of the strategic expert's strategy.
 Thus, the receiver does not completely ignore the expert's message in any equilibrium, thereby ruling out the possibility of babbling equilibria.

 2.2.
 Reputation Building with Good-type Lying (GL).
-Consider the environment in which the strategic expert is the good type whose interests are perfectly aligned with that of the public as in Morris (2001).
-The behavioral type always sends the higher message regardless of the state.
-That is, the behavioral type commits to the strategy of a myopic bad-type expert.
+Consider an environment where the strategic expert is of the good type, meaning their interests are perfectly aligned with those of the public.
+The behavioral type, however, always sends the higher message regardless of the state, effectively committing to the strategy of a myopic bad-type expert.
 The common prior is that the expert is of the behavioral type with probability 1/2.
 In this environment, the equilibrium behavior of the strategic expert in period 2 is straightforward in the absence of the reputation-building motive.
 She will always report truthfully.

 Let's consider the strategic expert in period 1.
 On one hand, she has incentives to pursue immediate benefits from leading the public to take action that matches the state.
-On the other hand, she has incentives to build a reputation by sending $m_1 = 0$ to perfectly reveal her preference type and pursue benefits in period 2.14 In contrast to the BT environment in which the expert's desire to conceal her preference type leads to reputationbuilding incentives, the expert's desire to reveal her type in the GL environment is the cause of reputation-building incentives.
+On the other hand, she has incentives to build a reputation by sending $m_1 = 0$ to perfectly reveal her preference type and pursue benefits in period $2.^{16}$ In contrast to the BT environment in which the expert's desire to conceal her preference type leads to reputation-building incentives, the expert's desire to reveal her type in the GL environment is the cause of reputation-building incentives.
 When the relative importance of period 2 is large enough, the reputation-building incentives dominate the truth-telling incentives.
 A formal characterization of the set of equilibria is presented in Appendix A.2.